Detailed Comparison of Renormalization Scale-Setting Procedures based on the Principle of Maximum Conformality: Numerical Results

-which are comparable to the convergent behaviors of the PMCm series.
-Moreover, the sizable residual scale dependence of $\hat{R}_{3}(M_{\tau})$ appeared in Table~\ref{pmcmorder} has been eliminated by using the PMCs procedure.
+which are comparable to the convergent behaviors of the PMCm series and more convergent than conventional predictions.
+Moreover, sizable residual scale dependence of $\hat{R}_{3}(M_{\tau})$ appeared in Table~\ref{pmcmorder} has been eliminated by using the PMCs procedure.
+Thus the PMCs approach, which requires a much simpler analysis, can be adopted as a reliable substitute for the basic PMCm approach for setting the renormalization scales for high-energy processes with small residual scale dependence.
+As a conservative estimation of the \textit{first kind of residual scale dependence}, we take the magnitude of its last known term as the unknown N$^3$LL-term, e.g. $\pm( |S_2 a^2_s(Q_*)|)$ for $R_3(Q=31.6~{\rm GeV})$, $ {\hat R}_3(M_{\tau})$ and ${\tilde R}_3(M_H)$.
+Then we obtain

-Thus the PMCs approach, which requires a much simpler analysis, can be adopted as a reliable substitute for the basic PMCm approach for setting the renormalization scales for high-energy processes with negligible residual scale dependence.
+which show the \textit{first kind of residual scale dependence} are about $\pm0.3\%$, $\pm1.3\%$ and $\pm0.7\%$~\footnote{Since the N$^2$LL-accuracy $\ln Q^2_*/Q^2$-series of those pQCD approximants already show good perturbative behavior, it is found that by using the PAA predicted N$^3$LL-term, e.g. $\pm |{S^2_2}/{S_1} a^3_s(Q_*)|$, to do the estimation, one can obtain smaller \textit{first kind of residual scale dependence} than the ones listed in Eqs.(\ref{PMCsfirstres1}, \ref{PMCsfirstres2}, \ref{PMCsfirstres3}), which are $\pm 0.00002$, $\left(^{+0.0002}_{-0.0003}\right)$, and $\left(^{+0.0007}_{-0.0009}\right)$, respectively.}.
+More explicitly, we show the conservative estimation of the \textit{first kind of residual scale dependence} under the PMCs in Figs.~\ref{urdepen11}, \ref{urdepen21}, and \ref{urdepen31}, respectively.

-The conformal PMC series is effectively scheme and scale independent; it thus provides a reliable basis for estimating the effect of unknown higher-order contributions.
+The conformal PMCs series is scheme and scale independent; it thus provides a reliable basis for estimating the effect of unknown higher-order contributions.
 At present, there is no way to use a series with different effective $\alpha_s(Q_i)$ at different orders; and if there were any, its effectiveness would also be greatly affected by the possibly large residual scale dependence.
 Thus we shall not use PMCm, PMC$_\infty$ and PMCa series to estimate the contribution of the unknown terms.
 As for the PMCs series, with an overall effective $\alpha_s(Q_*)$, we can directly use the PAA~\cite{Du:2018dma}.